AkhilJx/Intrusion-Detection-System-Using-Deep-Convolutional-Neural-Network-and-Twilio/README.md

 It is crucial to have a system that monitor animal/bird intrusion and report it to the forest offices / farmers at the earliest so that they can take the precautionary measures to save their assts in such a way that it doesn’t affect the intruders in any manner.
 Hence, we would like to develop a system that detects the presence of intruder/intruders in live video from original scenarios and classifies what animal it is or whether it’s a bird. upon classification, it intimate the authorities via SMS and also plays a sound to keep the intruder away.
 It can be used for monitoring and reducing the human-animal conflicts.

+# Tools Used in the Project
+1. Programming language: Python 3.6 / Python 3.8

+2. Labelimg application: Labelimg is a free, open-source tool for graphically labeling images.
+It's written in Python and has a graphical user interface built with Qt.
+Annotations are saved as XML files in the PASCAL VOC format, which is the same format that ImageNet uses.
+It also supports the YOLO and CreateML file formats in its latest versions.
+In this project, we used labelimg as a pre-processing tool for the trained data.
+After performing on the labelimg app, we will get a text file for each image that contains the class/ label number and the relevant pixel values obtained after cropping the images to our requirement.
+The images along with their text files are compressed to zip file and are given as input to the system while training.
+Various versions of LabelImg applications are available on the internet, however we have used LabelImg_V1.8.0 as it supports yolo format that is required for our project.

+3. Working Environments: Python IDLE (Integrated Development and Learning Environment (Python 3.6.0) / Python 3.8.0)) or pycharm and Google Colab.
+The Python IDLE was used in this project as a working environment for testing purpose i.e. The testing codes were run on the Python IDLE platform.
+The Google colab was used in this project as a working environment for training purpose i.e. The training codes were executed on the google colab platform.
+In our project, for getting the weight file in training process we need continuous application of gpu support.

+# Libraries Used:
+1. NumPy: to operate on the arrays.
+2. Argparse: used to incorporate the parsing of command line arguments.
+3. Imutils: to make basic image processing functions such as translation, rotations, resizing, skeletonization, displaying matplotlib images, sorting contours, detecting edges and much easier with OpenCV.
+4. Time: used for accessing and representing time in the code
+5. Open-cv: used for image and video analysis.
+6. Csv: used to write the detection details to the csv file.
+7. OS: used for interacting with the operating system.
+8. Glob: used to return all file paths that match a specific pattern.
+9. re: used to match strings of text such as particular characters, words, or patterns of characters.
+10. TensorFlow and Keras: for developing and evaluating deep learning models.
+11. Datetime: for fetching the timestamp of the detection.
+12. Twilio.rest: used for sending the alert to the user.
+This library in python helps the programmer to interact with the Twilio API interface through which the user gets the notification in the form of SMS.
+13. Pandas: used for data analysis.
+The data analysis is done based on the csv file created using the csv library.
+14. Playsound: Used to play the sound upon the detection of animal/bird.
+This library can play only .wav and .mp3 formats.

 # Project Architecture
 The proposed system provided in this project also has two phases.
          1. The Training phase where the images are trained to get a model